Harrisburg Senators Game Information and Starting Lineup

 CAPITAL BEAT

-The Senators and Reading Fightin Phils play the final game of their five game series today at FNB Field.
-The Sens lead the season series 5-4.
+The Senators and New Hampshire Fisher Cats play game one of their three-game series tonight at FNB Field.
+This is the first of two meetings between the two teams.
+They play against one another in July in Manchester.

-The Senators have 21 games to go in the first half and their lead is down to 6.0 over Erie, and 6.5 over Akron and Altoona.
+The Senators have 20 games to go in the first half and their lead is 6.0 games over Erie, 6.5 games over Akron and 7.5 games over Altoona.

-With scoring just one run in the two games last night, the Senators have scored 3 or fewer runs in 14 of their 24 games in May.
-They're 1-13 in the 14 games.
-They were 9-2 in such games in April.

 The Sens pitching staff has issued the fewest walks in the league and have the second best strikeout-walk ratio in the league.

-They're 27-18 and tied for second in the Eastern Division, trailing Binghamton by 0.5 games.
+They're 23-25 and in fifth place in the Eastern Division, trailing Trenton by 6.0 games.

 ROSTER